PhiLhoSoft/Dart/Dart language.md

 #### Methods

-Instance methods can access to instance variables and `this`.
-Same than Java.
+As in Java, instance methods can access to instance variables and `this`.
 Like functions, you cannot overload a method (same name, different list of parameters) but you can override an inherited method.

 As seen, when we access an instance variable, we do it via implicit accessors.
 They can be made explicit with `get` and `set` keywords: